Jana11240/enchanted/README.md

 - Provider Pattern Architecture was used.
 - Flutter Riverpod package for state management.
 - Http Package for API requests.
-- Flutter test package
+- Flutter test package for widget testing.

-## Testing

-Unit tests were done using the flutter test package to ensure the app works as it should.

 ## Documentation